sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

 HG is the symbol for the chemical element mercury, so ``hg`` is the executable.
 All the commands specific to queues begin with the letter "q".
-That's all the setup, you are ready to go.  ``hg help mq`` will give a summary of queue commands, commands like ``hg help qpop`` will give help for specific commands.
+That's all the setup, you are ready to go.
+The command ``hg help mq`` will give a summary of queue commands.
+A command like ``hg help qpop`` will give documentation for using the ``qpop`` command.

 .. _section-review-patches-queues-walkthrough: